Celebrate Our Nation’s Birthday in Julian

-For more than 20 years, Julian residents, their friends and parade lovers from all over have lined up on the town’s main thoroughfare to watch the down-home parade.
-Plan to wave flags, cheer the marching bands, salute the Marine Color Guard and carry a giant American Flag down the thoroughfare.
+For more than twenty years, Julian residents, their friends and parade lovers from all over have lined up at on the town’s Main Street to wave their flags, cheer the marching bands, salute the Marine Color Guard and carry a giant American Flag down the thoroughfare.
 Bands may include:

 - Mariachi Continental de San Diego

 Past dignitaries include: Sally Snipes, The Historical Society, Jim Mazzone, the first person to organize the Julian Parade.
 The Merchant of the Year for 2023 is: Tracey Turner from Wynola Junction Antiques & Collectibles; Other dignitaries include: Veterans from the American Legion; and Miss Julian and her court.